How to Structure Nonprofit Investment Accounts: 3 Steps to Implementing a Bucket Investment Approach

 With assets clearly earmarked for specific purposes or timeframes, decision-makers can make more informed choices regarding resource allocation, investment strategy, and strategic planning.

-What Are the 3 Steps to Implementing a Bucket Approach?
+What Are the 3 Steps to Implementing a Bucket Investment Approach?

 Step 1: Categorize Your Assets Into Buckets